srinathln7/ethereum-data-service/DESIGN.md

 # VC-Ethereum Data Service Architecture

 The pivotal decision in our architecture aimed at storing information for the most recent 50 blocks centers around our database choice.
 Given the project's scope and requirements detailed [here](https://github.com/srinathln7/ethereum-data-service/blob/main/docs/CHALLENGE.md), Redis was selected as our local store.
 The rationale behind this decision is thoroughly outlined [here](https://github.com/srinathln7/ethereum-data-service/blob/main/docs/REDIS.md).
+This design strives to efficiently combine real-time and historical Ethereum data processing (most recent 50 blocks at the time of launching the application), leveraging Redis for both message brokering and data storage.
+The API Service ensures that clients have quick and reliable access to the latest blockchain data.

 ```mermaid
 graph TD